 It's All Downhill From Here

+Admit it; you're curious.
+A ski hill in the middle of the desert, on the Persian Gulf, no less, is as wild an idea as humankind has ever concocted—but isn't dreaming big what Dubai is all about?
 The slopes at Ski Dubai are no substitute for Jackson Hole or Vail, of course, but then again, they're not supposed to be.
-You go for the experience of leaving Crate & Barrel, sauntering down the hall, and hitting the hill.
-You rent all the gear at Ski Dubai--they even have long overcoats for women in abayas.
+You go simply for the experience of leaving a housewares shop, sauntering down the hall, and hitting the slopes.
+All the gear required can be rented at Ski Dubai: They even have long overcoats for women in abayas.
 You can ski or sled, roll down the hill in inflatable plastic balls, frolic with penguins, or even just ride the chairlifts back and forth.
-When you're down skiing, you can head back into the mall for a meal or a movie.
-Just another day in Dubai.
+When you're finished skiing, you can head back into the mall for a meal or a movie.
+You know, just another day in Dubai.

+It's hard to imagine a more cognitively dissonant experience than skiing in Dubai—but in Dubai, if something seems impossible then it'll probably be done.
 Ski Dubai's five runs—open year-round—vary in difficulty and height.
 Beginner slopes are great for the kids (if they're beginners, natch), and instructors will get the whole family suited up (all clothing and gear can be rented) and on the slopes with confidence.
 There's also a freestyle zone for snowboarders.

 Ski Dubai 40 degrees below, Dubai, UAE